sschwartzman/newrelic-unix-plugin/README.md

 #### Logging configuration

-* By default Platform plugins will have their logging turned on; however, you can manage these settings with the following configurations:
+By default, this plugins will have logging turned on; however, you can manage these settings with the following configurations:

 * `log_level` - The log level.
 Valid values: [`debug`, `info`, `warn`, `error`, `fatal`].
 Defaults to `info`.
 * `log_file_name` - The log file name.
 Defaults to `newrelic_plugin.log`.